lnguyenh/wordle-solver/README.md

 # Wordle Solver

 ## About
+The past couple weeks our family has solved the New-York-Times Wordle puzzle daily (https://www.nytimes.com/games/wordle/index.html).
-I thought it would be fun to make a Wordle solver in Python.
+I thought it would be fun to make a solver in Python.
 This repo is a playground for it.

 ## Quickstart